francoischalifour/medium-zoom/README.md

 * Install the dependencies: `npm install`
 * Watch changes: `npm run dev`

-> Make sure to include the full version (not minified) of the library in the HTML file.
-> `npm run dev` doesn't build the minified version.

 ## Contributing

 Need more options?
 Send a pull request!